 —Excerpted from Vanessa Joan Müller, Kunsthalle Vienna

-Pareidolia: When Flags Become Clouds
+Pareidolia: When Flags Become Clouds and Clouds Become Fish

 Dye sublimation print on jet-flag fabric, grommets.